isaacmedina12/IMU-Bird-Flight-Monitoring/README.md

 ## Features
 - Real-time data collection from 6-DoF and 9-DoF IMUs (LSM6DS3 and BNO055) --> 9-DoF BNO055 for final implementation
-- Embedded system design for data logging and wireless transmission via BLE using nRF52832 (Coming soon...)
+- Embedded system design for data logging and wireless transmission via BLE using nRF52832
 - Python scripts for filtering, integration, and 3D trajectory reconstruction
 - Kalman Filter and Zero-Velocity Update (ZUPT) algorithms to reduce drift
 - Modular architecture to support sensor replacement and system scaling